Trybnetic/paat/paper/paper.md

 <!-- Measurement of physical activity -->
 Physical activity is one of the strongest predictors of overall health.
 Its absence has been linked to various noncommunicable diseases such as cancer, cardiovascular diseases, or diabetes as well as mental diseases like depression or anxiety.
 Various methods exist to measure physical activity, including surveys or wearable devices.
-Acceleromters are small body-worn sensors commonly used in research to record participants' acceleration over time.
+Accelerometers are small body-worn sensors commonly used in research to record participants' acceleration over time.
 From the acceleration signal physical activity levels and energy expenditure as well as other lifestyle-related variables such as sleep can be estimated.
 By that, accelerometers provide a reasonably cheap but still more objective alternative to surveys while